M66B/FairEmail/docs/FAQ-da-rDK.md

 <a name="faq111"></a>
 **(111) Is OAuth supported?**

 OAuth for Gmail is supported via the quick setup wizard.
 The Android account manager will be used to fetch and refresh OAuth tokens for selected on-device accounts.
 OAuth for non on-device accounts is not supported because Google requires a [yearly security audit](https://support.google.com/cloud/answer/9110914) ($15,000 to $75,000) for this.
-You can read more about this [here](https://www.theregister.com/2019/02/11/google_gmail_developer/).
+Du kan læse mere om dette [her](https://www.theregister.com/2019/02/11/google_gmail_developer/).

-OAuth for Yandex and Yahoo is supported via the quick setup wizard.
+OAuth for Yandex og Yahoo er understøttes via guiden for hurtig opsætning.

 OAuth for Office 365 accounts is supported, but Microsoft does not offer OAuth for Outlook, Live and Hotmail accounts (yet?).